lasersquad0/Arithmetic/README.md

 ## How to use

-### Command Line application
+### Command line application
-Command line compressor is written on C++.
+Command line application has name ArithmeticConsole.exe.
-You do not need any additional software installed to run command line ARPack archiver
+You do not need any additional software installed to run ARPack archiver

 If you run ArithmeticConsole.exe without parameters it will show you list of command line parameters it accepts.